 Is eyelid surgery painful?

-After eyelid surgery, patients may experience minor discomfort.
+After eyelid surgery in Beverly Hills, patients may experience minor discomfort.
 However, it can be controlled with prescription pain medication and ice packs.
 Rarely do patients experience unmanageable pain after blepharoplasty.

 When will I look normal again after blepharoplasty?